Young people's rights

 - the person looking after the information knows that the child has authorised the request or

 - the request is being made on behalf of a child or young person who is considered incapable of understanding the nature of the request

-For more information on access to personal records, visit the Office of the Information Commissioner website at www.informationcommissioner.gov.uk.
+For more information on access to personal records, look at the Information Commissioner's Office website.

 If the violence you use is severe enough to leave a mark, for example a scratch or a bruise, you can be prosecuted for assault or the child can be taken into local authority care.